MPierratos/datascience-container/README.md

 Generate a docker container with data science stack installed.

-This will install jupyter notebook with Python, R, and Julia.
+Includes the installation of Miniconda using docker image [jupyter/datascience-notebook](https://hub.docker.com/r/jupyter/datascience-notebook) along with additional data science python packages, R, and Julia.

 Tensorflow cpu is installed with an exposed port for TensorBoard.